 What is the solution to achieving a JIT approach?

-Considering the problems listed above and the known objective, the solution eliminates these concerns by granting just enough access and right, for no longer than required.
+Considering the problems listed above and the known objective, our secrets management solution eliminates these concerns by granting just enough access and right, for no longer than required.
 Access to perform actions as root or admin are created "on-demand," for specific, one-time use from a machine or human account.
 The access would then be unavailable as soon as the user logs off or completes the intended operation.

 Static Keys placed in DevOps Automation